Borys Grynyov: Interests

-One of the main Boris Grinyov’s hobbies is collection of works of Ukrainian art.
+One of the main Borys Grynyov's hobbies is collection of works of Ukrainian art.
 Boris Grinyov collection includes 15 well-known collections "Modern Art of Ukraine".

 In 2004 in connection with the 150th anniversary of the famous artist S.I.
 Vasilkivskiy the action "On Vasilkivskiy ways: a look through the ages" was organized.
 The purpose of the action was to reproduce after 100 years the sights of the church and folk art, characteristic landscapes created in the time this master.
 For this purpose, it has been investigated S.I.
-Vasilkivskiy "geography" trips as works that are in the collection of the Kharkov Art Museum, and in the pre-war documents that recorded the lost works of the artist (about 700).
+Vasilkivskiy "geography" trips as works that are in the collection of the Kharkiv Art Museum, and in the pre-war documents that recorded the lost works of the artist (about 700).

 Under the editorship of B.V.
-Grinyov was compiled reference book "The signatures and monograms of artists of Ukraine", which has been reprinted three times.
+Grynyov was compiled reference book "The signatures and monograms of artists of Ukraine", which has been reprinted three times.
 The reference book contains a brief biographical information on contemporary Ukrainian artists and samples of their signatures.
 Ordering of such material is widely used throughout the world, and its necessity has been long overdue in Ukraine.